 Favorite coffee spot in Hayes Valley.

 Blue Bottle.
-The kiosk at 315 Linden Street near Gough was the first official Blue Bottle cafe opened back in 2005 and is still serving great espresso from this little spot.
+The kiosk at 315 Linden Street near Gough was the first official Blue Bottle cafe that opened back in 2005 and is still serving great espresso from this little spot.

 Favorite spot for drinks in Hayes Valley.